RonnieSan/remix-ui/docs/FormValidation.md

 # Form Validation

-Remix provides form validation functionality using several different methods as explained below:
+Remix provides form validation functionality using several different methods as explained below...

+---
-## Validating an rForm Component
+## Assigning a Validator to a rForm Component
 The `rForm` component can be assigned an instance of a `validator`.
 When applying a validator to a form, the following is true...
 * When the form is submitted, the validator's `validate` method is triggered
 * If validation passes, the form's `v-on:submit` event will trigger